Engin-Boot/pong-stage-Rajmalbasha/Stage0/Change ball.md

 Given : Application is working, user is signed in,and wishes to change ball from settings

-When : user selects to change ball properties
+When : user selects to change ball

 Then : Check reward points and see user is eligible or not